FedericoGarciaGarcia/PathPlanningInROS/README.md

 ### Block A\* Variant

-Preprocessing is used to find fixed-size blocks of nodes free of obstacles.
-The central node is stored in a matrix the same size of the map where the robot will move.
+Preprocessing is used to find fixed-size blocks of adjacent nodes free of obstacles.
+Only the central node of each block is stored in a list.
+The list will contain nodes to consider for path planning.

 The process is repeated several times, reducing the block size by half each time until its size is 2.

+The *objective node* is also added to the list.

 ### A\* VS Block A\* Variant